 The formal definition of a medical billing denial is, “the refusal of an insurance company or carrier to honor a request by an individual (or his or her provider) to pay for healthcare services obtained from a healthcare professional.”

 Every medical practice experiences claim denials.
 While the better performing practices have denial rates below 5%; the average practice faces 10 to 20 percent of their claims being denied.
 There are practices where the denial percentage goes up as high 30%.
 Unfortunately, denial of claims by insurers is very common in the healthcare industry.
 In 2017, out of $3 trillion in total claims submitted by health organizations, $262 billion worth of claims were denied.

 Improve Denial Management

-It is critical that medical practices improve their denial management.
+It is critical that medical practices improve their denial management strategies.
 Research indicates that more than 30% of the healthcare claims are denied on first submission.
 Shockingly, 65% of denied claims are never resubmitted.
 Denied claims have to be reworked or appealed.
 While reworking a denied claim costs on an average around $25 per claim, depending on the medical denial management team’s capabilities, the success rates can vary between 55-98%.